multiscale/muscle3/docs/source/tutorial.rst

 Now that we have an :class:`.Instance` object, we can start the *reuse loop*.
 In multiscale simulations, submodels often have to run multiple times, for instance because they're used as a micro-model or because they are part of an ensemble that cannot be completely parallelised.
-In order te accomplish this, the entire model is wrapped into a loop.
+In order to accomplish this, the entire model is wrapped into a loop.
 Exactly when this loop ends depends on the behaviour of the whole model, and is not easy to determine, but fortunately MUSCLE will do that for us if we call the :meth:`.Instance.reuse_instance`